LtGlahn/ruteplan/mappingRoute2nvdb.md

 Perhaps it is best to think of these as valid, but alternative ways of modelling any particular road.
 In NVDB, we can choose between these two models
   * The simples model needs only one link sequence to model the road and traffic flow, at the VT topology level.
-  * The more sophisticated model needs three link sequences: One at the VT topology level, and then one for each traffic flow at the KB level.
+  * The more sophisticated model needs three link sequences in a hierarchy: One at the VT topology level, and then one for each traffic flow at the underlying KB level.
+The KB links will have a relationship to the overlying VT link.

 Both these models are used extensively in NVDB.
 This has caused considerable pain and confusion for consumers of NVDB data, in particular when you have to switch between these two representations as you traverse the road network.

+## Solution

+1. Download NVDB road data.
+All road links at the _"Kjørebane"_ topology level will have a reference to the associated _"Vegtrasé"_ through the `superstedfesting` element, identifying which part of the _"Vegtrasé"_ link sequence that corresponds to each  _"Kjørebane"_ link.
+1. Using NVDB network data to identify which links in the _ruteplan_ data that is on the _"Vegtrasé"_ topology level, and which that are on the _"Kjørebane"_ level.
+1. Construct a mapping from _"Kjørebane"_ to _"Vegtrasé"_ topology level for _ruteplan_ data by combining the NVDB road data with the _ruteplan_ data.

 # Terminology